jmsjcmc/jmsjcmc/README.md

 # 💫 About Me:
-I'm Jem, a full-stack developer who codes every night from 6 to 8:30 (yep, even on Sundays!).
+I'm Jem, a Full-stack Developer.
 Laravel was the first framework I got into, so most of my projects are built with it.
 Right now, I'm diving into Flutter and React to level up my skills.

 # 💻 Tech Stack: